skywolf829/APMGSRN/README.md

 pip install -r requirements.txt
 ```

-We also highly recommend using TinyCUDA-NN for improved decoder performance if you have TensorCores available.
+We also highly recommend using TinyCUDA-NN (TCNN) for improved decoder performance if you have TensorCores available.
-In our paper, all models used TCNN and see a significant speedup and lower memory requirment due to half precision training.
+In our paper, all models used TCNN and see a significant speedup and lower memory requirment due to half precision training and the fully-fused MLP.
 See installation guide on their github: https://github.com/NVlabs/tiny-cuda-nn.
 Installation on Linux (or WSL) is straightforward, but Windows requires more effort.
+For this reason, we highly recommend Windows users use WSL, as there are no performance decreases, but the OS is more suited for the existing packages and enviroments.
-Our code should automatically detect if you have it installed, and use it
+With or without TCNN Our code should automatically detect if you have it installed, and use it if available.
-if available.
 For linux/WSL, the following will install TCNN:
 ```
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```
-If you trained on a machine with TCNN installed, but are running on a machine without TCNN, our testing/rendering code will automatically convert the TCNN model into a pure pytorch model, so there is no issue with this translation.
-All of our models given are trained with TCNN, and this conversion will automatically happen for those if you do not have TCNN.
+Regardless of if a model was trained with/without TCNN, the machine it is loaded on will convert it to PyTorch if necessary.

 Lastly, install nerfacc: https://github.com/KAIR-BAIR/nerfacc.
-Preferably use the pre-built wheels for your torch+cuda version, as compiling from the latest release occasionally has some bugs.
+Preferably use the pre-built wheels for your torch+cuda version, as compiling from the latest release occasionally has some bugs (which we find will still be okay if you just run the same code again).
 We use torch 1.13 and cuda 11.7, so we install with:
 ```
 pip install nerfacc -f https://nerfacc-bucket.s3.us-west-2.amazonaws.com/whl/torch-1.13.0_cu117.html